armory/docs/content/en/docs/installation/armory-operator/operator-config.md

 ---
-title: Configure Spinnaker Using a Manifest
+title: Configure Spinnaker Using a Manifest File
 linkTitle: Config Using Manifest
 weight: 3
 description: >